⚠️ Use credit cards responsibly!

 Investment account identity fraud

-The accounts which you should be most concerned about are your investment accounts.
+The accounts that you should be most concerned about are your investment accounts.
 If a thief is able to hack your investment account, then they can possibly walk away with your funds.

 The loss

-Unlike bank accounts, there are no laws in place which protect your investment accounts from identity theft.
-There are many brokerages that do offer limited protections in a case that a thief manages to drain your investments without your authorization.
+Unlike bank accounts, there are no laws in place that protect your investment accounts from identity theft.
+However, many brokerages offer limited protections in a case where a thief manages to drain your investments without your authorization.

 How to protect yourself

-You can review some of the major brokerage firms policy’s here
+You can review some of the major brokerage firms policies here:

 Fidelty